-Star fruit has a sweet flavor with a lightly sour undertone, with a juicy, firm flesh like a grape.
+Star fruit has a sweet flavor with a slightly sour undertone and a juicy, firm flesh like a grape.
 The fruity taste is difficult to describe, landing somewhere between ripe pear, green grape, and orange.
 Unripe fruits are firmer and tarter, more like a green apple in flavor.

 Star fruit makes a lovely addition to a fruit salad, tart, cake, pavlova, or sangria.
 Use the star shapes to add fruitiness to a green salad or to decorate a cheese or snack platter.
 After removing the seeds, the fruit can also be pureed or juiced and added to smoothies and drinks.

 Star fruit can often be found year-round in the supermarket produce section.
 It's usually sold individually per pound or sometimes packaged in groups of three or four.
 If your local market doesn't carry star fruit, visit an Asian market.
 The fruit is popular in Southeast Asia and can frequently be found in specialty markets.
 Star fruit is also grown commercially in the southern United States and may appear at farmers' markets in places like Florida, Texas, and California.

 Store star fruit on the counter at room temperature away from sunlight.
 Depending on the ripeness, star fruit will keep for a few days.
-Once the fruit's ridges have turned from green to light brown, store it in the fridge for up to four days to keep it from overripening.
+Once the fruit's ridges have turned from green to light brown, store it in the fridge for up to four days to keep it from getting too ripe.
 Overripe fruit will have brown spots all over and can have a fermented flavor.
-Purée or juice will keep in the fridge for a few days and can be frozen in an airtight container for up to three months.
+Star fruit puree or juice will keep in the fridge for a few days and can be frozen in an airtight container for up to three months.

 Nutrition and Benefits

-Star fruit are low in calories and fat and high in vitamin C, providing 41% of the daily recommended value in a 100-gram serving.
+Star fruit is low in calories and fat and high in vitamin C, providing 41 percent of the daily recommended value in a 100-gram serving.
 The juicy fruit is mostly water, making it a light and healthy snack.